Shift is an eComm platform that makes buying and selling cars feel easy and trustworthy. But it didn’t start out that way.

 APPROACH

-Over several major releases and iterations, my team and I transformed the process into a profitable, best-in-class customer experience – starting with the overall checkout flow and working our way through each of the main components within.
+Over several major releases and iterations, my team and I transformed the process into a profitable, best-in-class customer experience – starting with the core checkout flow.

 IMPACT AND OUTCOMES: